 1961 started with another of my favorites, "You're The Boss," a duet with Jimmy Ricks.
 Then there was the pounding Leiber & Stoller revival-meeting rocker "Saved," strangely not a tremendous hit.

 That same year saw a double-sided goodie: the raucous "Voodoo Voodoo" (another mysterious non-hit), backed with "Hey, Memphis," an answer to Elvis' "Little Sister."
 In May of that year, she appeared with Louis Armstrong and Julie Wilson at New York's Basin Street East jazz club.

 The last big chart hit for Lavern was her marvelous arrangement of "See See Rider," which not only spelled the title correctly, but peaked at #9 on the R&B charts in 1963.
 Her last Atlantic single was 1965's "Fly Me To The Moon."

 After a dozen years with Atlantic, Lavern switched over to Brunswick in 1965.
-Here, she released some half-dozen records, including a 1966 duet with Jackie Wilson, "Think Twice" (which rose to #37, as Lavern's last R&B charter).
+Here, she released some half-dozen records, including a 1966 duet with Jackie Wilson, "Think Twice", which rose to #37, as Lavern's last R&B charter.

-She was appearing a show in Manila, when her manager dropped her and Slappy White divorced her (reported in February 1972).
-After a severe illness, a friend recommended that she stay on as the entertainment director at a Marine Corps niteclub at the Subic Bay Naval Base, and that's what she did for 20 years.
-It wasn't until the late 1980s that she began performing in the United States again.
+She was appearing in Manila, when her manager dropped her and Slappy White divorced her (reported in February 1972).
+After a severe illness, a friend recommended that she stay on as the entertainment director at a Marine Corps niteclub at the Subic Bay Naval Base, and that's what she did for nearly 20 years.

-Lavern Baker's contributions to the music were recognized when she received a Pioneer Achievement Award from the Rhythm and Blues Foundation in 1989 and was inducted into the Rock and Roll Hall of Fame in 1991.
+Lavern Baker's contributions to the music were recognized when she received a Pioneer Achievement Award from the Rhythm and Blues Foundation in November 1989 and was inducted into the Rock and Roll Hall of Fame in January 1991.